Coronavirus Awareness and Prevention

 - Protect yourself and others: If you are feeling ill, please stay home until feeling better.

-- Wear a face mask or face covering: The CDC recommends the use of face masks or coverings to help slow the spread of COVID-19.
+- Wear a face mask or face covering: Per the Governor’s Executive Order, the use of face masks or coverings to help slow the spread of COVID-19 is now mandatory on public transportation vehicles, bus stops and transfer stations.
 Click here for information from the CDC about face coverings.

 We are committed to keeping our customers and employees safe, and will follow all recommendations from health officials.
 We encourage our community to seek out and follow updates and instructions from the New Hanover County Public Health Department to protect themselves and their loved ones.